hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 * `kotlinc`

 ```
+hephaestus@e0456a9b520e:~$ python eval-scripts/compute_coverage.py \
+    g data/coverage/compilers/kotlin/kotlin-vanilla.csv \
+    data/coverage/compilers/kotlin/kotlin-hephaestus.csv \
-python eval-scripts/compute_coverage.py g data/coverage/compilers/kotlin/kotlin-vanilla.csv data/coverage/compilers/kotlin/kotlin-hephaestus.csv data/coverage/compilers/kotlin/kotlin_whitelist --compiler
+    data/coverage/compilers/kotlin/kotlin_whitelist --compiler
                           Line Coverage  Function Coverage    Branch Coverage
 Initial                           80.80              72.99              74.08
 Combination                       80.83              73.05              74.11
 % change                           0.03               0.06               0.04
 ```

 NOTE: Our results are slightly different from the submitted paper.
 We will update Figure 10 on the camera-ready paper to match the results of our artifact.

 * `javac`

 ```
+hephaestus@e0456a9b520e:~$ python eval-scripts/compute_coverage.py \
+    g data/coverage/compilers/java/java-vanilla.csv \
+    data/coverage/compilers/java/java-hephaestus.csv \
-python eval-scripts/compute_coverage.py g data/coverage/compilers/java/java-vanilla.csv data/coverage/compilers/java/java-hephaestus.csv data/coverage/compilers/java/java_whitelist --compiler
+    data/coverage/compilers/java/java_whitelist --compiler
                           Line Coverage  Function Coverage    Branch Coverage
 Initial                           83.76              83.95              83.90
 Combination                       83.94              83.99              84.12
 % change                           0.18               0.03               0.22
 ```

 NOTE: Our results are slightly different from the submitted paper.
 We will update Figure 10 on the camera-ready paper to match the results of our artifact.

-### Reproducing RQ3's Coverage Experiment (Optional)
+### Reproducing RQ4's Coverage Experiment (Optional)

-Similar to RQ3, to re-run the full experiments for this RQ would take days.
+Similar to RQ3, re-run the full experiments for this RQ would take days.
 Hence, you can use the generated programs from RQ3 to test our tools.
 Note that these experiments would also take much time because you will have to run the test-suites of the compilers to produce their code coverage.
-We should also mention that if you run the experiments with a small number of generated test programs, then the code coverage increase should be minimal.
+Note that if you run the experiments with a small number of generated test programs, the code coverage increase should be minimal.

 * Java, Kotlin

 `javac` does not provide any script to generate code coverage metrics for its test-suite.
-Hence, we are going to compile the test-suite itself by an instrumented version of `javac` to compute the code coverage of its test-suite.
+Hence, we are going to compile the test-suite itself with an instrumented version of `javac` to compute the code coverage of its test-suite.

 ```
 # This will generate a code coverage report for the test-suite in
 # results/java_test_suite/java-test-suite.csv
 # It will take around 4 hours.
-./eval-scripts/coverage/java_test_suite.sh
+hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/java_test_suite.sh

-# You can skip this setp if you have already generate some programs
+# You can skip this step if you have already generate some programs
 # and their reports
-hephaestus.py --bugs coverage_programs --name java_tem_10 --language java \
+hephaestus@e0456a9b520e:~$ hephaestus.py --bugs coverage_programs \
+    --name java_tem_10 --language java \
     --iterations 10 --batch 10 --workers 2 --transformations 1 \
     --keep-all --dry-run --only-preserve-correctness-substitutions
-hephaestus.py --bugs coverage_programs --name java_tom_10 --language java \
+hephaestus@e0456a9b520e:~$ hephaestus.py --bugs coverage_programs \
+    --name java_tom_10 --language java \
     --iterations 10 --batch 10 --workers 2 --transformations 0 \
     --keep-all --dry-run
+hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/java_mutations.sh \
-./eval-scripts/coverage/java_mutations.sh $HOME/coverage \
+    $HOME/coverage \
     $HOME/coverage_programs/java_tom_10/ 10 2> /dev/null
+hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/java_mutations.sh \
-./eval-scripts/coverage/java_mutations.sh $HOME/coverage \
+    $HOME/coverage \
     $HOME/coverage_programs/java_tem_10/ 10 inference 2> /dev/null

 # Combine the reports
-./eval-scripts/coverage/combine.sh java \
+hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/combine.sh java \
     results/java/jacoco-comb-inference.exec \
     results/java/jacoco-comb-soundness.exec \
     results/java java-comb
-./eval-scripts/coverage/combine.sh java \
+hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/combine.sh java \
     results/java-test-suite/jacoco.exec \
     results/java/java-comb.exec \
     results/java java-hephaestus

 # Print results
-python ~/eval-scripts/compute_coverage.py g \
+hephaestus@e0456a9b520e:~$ python ~/eval-scripts/compute_coverage.py g \
     results/java-test-suite/java-test-suite.csv \
     results/java/java-hephaestus.csv \
     ~/data/coverage/compilers/java/java_whitelist